 When you get older strength training is what your body needs to combat the loss of bone mass, muscle, and strength that comes with age.
+This article will show you why strength training is essential for everyone.

 Everyone should be doing some kind of regular strength training no matter how old or young.
 This may be at the fitness center, or at home using hardly any equipment.
 Small hand weights, resistance balls and bands, water and even your own body weight can be used as resistance when making a strength training program.